Leaves of Absence - UTDBP3054

 How the 12-Month Period is Calculated: Eligible employees are entitled to take up to 12 work weeks of family leave during any 12-month period measured forward from the date the employee's first family leave begins.

-Requirement of Using Sick/Vacation Leave: With the exception of employees receiving workers' compensation, employees are required to utilize all accumulated vacation and sick leave, if applicable, when taking leave under the Act.
+Requirement of Using Sick/Vacation Leave: With the exception of employees receiving workers' compensation, employees are required to utilize all accumulated vacation and sick leave, if applicable, when taking leave that qualifies as Family and Medical Leave.
 However, the University is not permitted to count paid leave that was not for an Act leave purpose against an employee's family leave entitlement.
 For example, if an employee has taken sick leave on various occasions for a cough, cold, flu or condition that is not an extended illness, those may not be counted towards the 12 week entitlement under the Act.
 If, however, the employee is expecting the birth of a child and has taken leave prior to the birth for prenatal care, the employer may require the employee to use his or her sick and vacation leave, and limit the total amount of time away from the employment to a total of 12 weeks.
 The University must inform the employee that paid leave must be taken when an individual requests family leave.
-It is the employer's responsibility to designate whether or not the leave (paid or unpaid) will be considered leave taken pursuant to the Act.
-The twelve (12) week entitlement may run concurrently with workers' compensation leave, provided the employee is otherwise eligible for FMLA Leave.
+It is UTD's responsibility to designate whether or not the leave (paid or unpaid) will be considered leave taken pursuant to the Act.
+The twelve (12) week entitlement will run concurrently with workers' compensation leave, provided the employee is otherwise eligible for FMLA Leave.

 Premium Payments for Medical Insurance: When an employee is on unpaid family leave, the University will continue to contribute its share of premium sharing for medical/dental insurance as if the employee had continued in employment during the leave.
 For example, if the employee normally has family medical coverage, the University will continue sharing the cost of the premiums with the employee at the family rate.
 The employee is required to pay his or her share of the premiums in the same manner required when working.
 An employee may pay his or her share of premiums of the health plan in any manner customarily used by the University.

 Failure of Employee to Pay Share of Insurance: If the employee fails to pay a timely health plan premium, a 30 day grace period will be provided after the agreed upon date for which payment is due.
 If the employee does not make payment within 30 days, the University may cease to maintain the health coverage on the date the grace period ends.
-Prior to expiration of the grace period, the University will notify the employee of the discontinuation of insurance coverage.
+Prior to expiration of the grace period, the University will notify the employee of the discontinuation of insurance coverage within 15-days of the expiration of the grace period.

 If the institution discontinues health coverage as a result of non- payment of premiums, the employee's group health benefits must be restored to at least the same level and terms as were provided when leave commenced.
 Therefore, the returning employee shall not be required to meet any qualification requirements such as a waiting period or pre-existing condition requirements, when the employee has failed to continue his/her health coverage for non-payment of premiums.

-If an employee fails to return to work after a period of unpaid family leave, and the employer has paid for maintaining health coverage, the employer is entitled to recover the premiums paid unless the reason the employee does not return to work is due to 1) continuation of a serious health condition that would entitle the employee to family leave, or 2) other circumstances beyond the control of the employee.
+If an employee fails to return to work after taking leave that qualifies as Family and Medical Leave, and the employer has paid for maintaining health coverage, the employer is entitled to recover the premiums paid unless the reason the employee does not return to work is due to 1) continuation of a serious health condition that would entitle the employee to family leave, or 2) other circumstances beyond the control of the employee.

 An employee is considered to have returned to work after he or she has worked for a period of 30 calendar days.
 Therefore, an employee who returns to work for only one week and then departs is not considered to have returned to work for purposes of premium payments.
 The University may recover health insurance premium payments from certain sums due to the non-returning employee such as travel reimbursement, pay checks, etc., provided that prior to the deduction of any amounts the Office of General Counsel is consulted to ensure that such deduction is appropriate.